 The successful convocation of this National Conference on Science is a source of great joy for us and for people throughout the country.
-The very fact that today we are holding this grand gathering, unparalleled in the history of science in China, clearly indicates that the days are gone forever when the Gang of Four -- Wang Hongwen, Zhang Chunqiao, Jiang Qing and Yao Wenyuan -- could wantonly sabotage the cause of science and persecute intellectuals.
+The very fact that today we are holding this grand gathering, unparalleled in the history of science in China, clearly indicates that the days are gone forever when the Gang of Four-Wang Hongwen, Zhang Chunqiao, Jiang Qing and Yao Wenyuan-could wantonly sabotage the cause of science and persecute intellectuals.
 Never before have the whole Party and people been so interested in science and technology and given them so much attention.
 Vast numbers of scientists, technicians, workers, peasants and armymen are actively participating in the movement for scientific experiment.
-Young people are becoming interested in science and eager to study it.
-The entire nation is setting out with tremendous enthusiasm on the march towards the modernization of our science and technology.
+Young people are becoming interested in science and technology.
 Splendid prospects lie before us.